ongoing/SaferpayBundle/README.md

 $instrucation->getExtendedData()->set('creditcard_alias', 'validcreditcardalias');
 ```

-Be aware using Saferpay Transaction with 'authorize_direct', the redirect to success page needs to be implemented manually.
+Be aware using Saferpay Transaction with 'authorize_direct', the redirect to a success/failure/error page needs to be implemented manually.

 Configuration Reference
 -----------------------